progit/progit/no-nb/04-git-server/01-chapter4.markdown

 ### Setting Up a User Account ###

 The first thing you need to do is set up a free user account.
-If you visit the Pricing and Signup page at `http://github.com/plans` and click the "Sign Up" button on the Free account (see figure 4-2), you’re taken to the signup page.
+If you visit the Pricing and Signup page at `http://github.com/plans` and click the "Sign Up" button on the Free account (see Figure 4-2), you’re taken to the signup page.

 Insert 18333fig0402.png
 Figure 4-2.
 The GitHub plan page.

 Here you must choose a username that isn’t yet taken in the system and enter an e-mail address that will be associated with the account and a password (see Figure 4-3).

 Insert 18333fig0403.png
 Figure 4-3.
 The GitHub user signup form.

 If you have it available, this is a good time to add your public SSH key as well.
 We covered how to generate a new key earlier, in the "Simple Setups" section.
 Take the contents of the public key of that pair, and paste it into the SSH Public Key text box.
 Clicking the "explain ssh keys" link takes you to detailed instructions on how to do so on all major operating systems.
 Clicking the "I agree, sign me up" button takes you to your new user dashboard (see Figure 4-4).

 Insert 18333fig0404.png
 Figure 4-4.
 The GitHub user dashboard.

 Next you can create a new repository.

 ### Creating a New Repository ###

 Start by clicking the "create a new one" link next to Your Repositories on the user dashboard.
 You’re taken to the Create a New Repository form (see Figure 4-5).

 Insert 18333fig0405.png
 Figure 4-5.
 Creating a new repository on GitHub.

 All you really have to do is provide a project name, but you can also add a description.
 When that is done, click the "Create Repository" button.
 Now you have a new repository on GitHub (see Figure 4-6).

 Insert 18333fig0406.png
 Figure 4-6.
 GitHub project header information.

 Since you have no code there yet, GitHub will show you instructions for how create a brand-new project, push an existing Git project up, or import a project from a public Subversion repository (see Figure 4-7).

 Insert 18333fig0407.png
 Figure 4-7.
 Instructions for a new repository.

 These instructions are similar to what we’ve already gone over.
 To initialize a project if it isn’t already a Git project, you use